 - All Women Are Lustful: The only explanation for why she had sex with her husband knowing he would eat their kids.

 - Child by Rape: Averted.
 Rape would explain why the pair continued to produce kids when it became obvious any children of their sexual union would be eaten.
-While there's a lot of rape in Greek mythology, ancient sources never say that Cronus raped Rhea, meaning she consented to having sex with a paranoid psychopath fully knowing what would happen to their offspring when she inevitably became pregnant.
+While there's a lot of rape in Classical Mythology, ancient sources never say that Cronus raped Rhea, meaning she consented to having sex with a paranoid psychopath fully knowing what would happen to their offspring when she inevitably became pregnant.